 Another alternative is to use 20 grams of mustard cake powder and 25 grams of bone meal manure; mustard cake can be substituted with neem cakes.

-For faster results, tea fertilizer is diluted further with water and applied around the plant’s surface.
+Tea fertilizer is diluted further with water and applied around the plant’s surface for faster results.

 Artificial fertilizer containing nitrogen, potassium, and phosphorus (NPK) in the ratio of 19:19:19 is very useful for a balanced growth process.